REUTERS EVENTS-US supply chain woes shift and persist in 2023

 Executives from companies including railroad CSX Corp CSX.O said some U.S. industries are flagging while others remain robust.

-"It's a very fragile economy," CSX CEO Joe Hinrichs said, adding that the retail sector is softening while automotive, coal, construction and chemicals strong or improving.
+"It's a very fragile economy," CSX CEO Joe Hinrichs said.
+The retail sector that uses both truck and rail is softening, while automotive, coal and materials for non-residential construction are strong, he said.

 After spending whatever it took to keep store shelves stocked during the early days of the pandemic, supply chain executives now are wringing out costs to shelter profits from eroding demand, said Alan Amling, distinguished fellow at the University of Tennessee's Global Supply Chain Institute.